Anticipating face masks to stay through winter, Edinburgh professor believe pandemic will end in Scotland next year

-Covid Scotland: Edinburgh professor Linda Bauld believes pandemic will end with 'whimper' next year anticipating mandatory face masks to stay through winter
+Covid Scotland: Professor Linda Bauld says pandemic will end with 'whimper' in 2022 and expects face masks to stay through winter

 An Edinburgh public health professor has said that the pandemic in Scotland will ‘hopefully end next year not with a bang but a whimper’ as she anticipated that mandatory face mask wearing will remain throughout winter.

-Linda Bauld, a professor of public health at the University of Edinburgh told BBC’s Good Morning Scotland programme on Monday morning that she sees the pandemic ending in Scotland next year.
+Linda Bauld, a professor of public health at the University of Edinburgh, told the BBC’s Good Morning Scotland programme on Monday morning that she sees the pandemic ending in Scotland next year.

-It comes as many of Scotland’s covid restrictions, including social distancing, were scrapped as of midnight as nightclubs reopened across the country.
+It comes as many of Scotland’s covid restrictions, including social distancing, were scrapped at midnight as nightclubs reopened across the country.

 Talking about when she sees the pandemic ending, Professor Bauld said: “The definition of a pandemic is an immediate threat to health within a specified area or globally.